Degas’ Bathers Paintings: Realist Aphrodites

 The pictures look natural but there was nothing spontaneous about the way he had prepared the nude bather series.

-Probably the most famous image of the series is The Tub in The Orsay Museum in Paris.
+The most famous image of the bathers series shown at the eighth and last Impressionist exhibition of 1886 is The Tub in The Orsay Museum in Paris.

 The Tub